tripal/tripal/docs/user_guide/install_tripal/upgrade_from_tripal2.rst

 This step is completely optional and not necessarily recommended.
 It was provided to aid the upgrade process for Tripal sites with lots of customizations who may not have the developers or time to create new Tripal 3 fields to replace their old templates.

-All customizations involving re-ordering or re-naming of existing fields can now be done through the Drupal "Manage Fields" Admin interface found under Administration > Structure > Tripal Content Types > [Type you are interested in] > "manage fields".
+All customizations involving re-ordering or re-naming of existing fields can now be done through the Drupal "Manage Fields" Admin interface found under **Administration > Structure > Tripal Content Types > [Type you are interested in] > "manage fields"**.
 You can also use this interface to switch from Tripal Panes to a long listing of content, fieldsets, tables, tabs, accordions, etc. I suggest playing around with this new interface and looking into Drupal Field Group and/or Display Suite to explore your options for customizing page display through the interface, since this will ease the transition to Drupal 8.

 That said, if you decide to stick with your current customized templates, the following instructions will show you how.
 Keep in mind this is done on a per content type basis allowing you to do use the new interface on less customized content while still relying on your templates for highly customized content.